The Citadel Bulldogs baseball: Coaches

 Comprehensive records are only available beginning with the 1954 season.
 The Citadel continues to research and compile records for previous seasons.

-Current Staff
+Current staff

 Seasons and results

 The Citadel has posted four 40 win seasons and twenty-six 30 win seasons.
 The Bulldogs are one of the leading programs in the Southern Conference, trailing only Western Carolina in total championships by one, with all other programs several behind the two leaders.

-College World Series
+NCAA Tournament appearances

+The Citadel holds a 13–27 record in the NCAA tournament in 13 appearances, winning the 1990 Atlantic Regional in Coral Gables, Florida.